monsoonmaelstrom/book2/book2.md

 I head to the main gate.
 Amelia should be on gate duty soon, and maybe whoever is there now will have seen Hazel coming or going.

 It’s still dark outside, though I can see the faintest brightening on the eastern horizon, and the birds have already begun to sing.
-My boots tapping as they hit the stone are the only other sound in the predawn air.
+My boots tapping as they hit the stone are the only other sounds in the predawn air.

 I tap softly on the gatehouse door before opening it.